excaliburjs/excaliburjs.github.io/docs/04-intro-engine.md

 ### Screen coordinates

-A screen coordinate is a point on a user's physical screen.
-Often, mouse events will be in screen coordinates as this is how the browser presents point data.
-If you are manipulating CSS or HTML UI, you will be operating in screen coordinates.
+A screen coordinate is a point on a user's physical screen. `(0, 0)` in screen coordinates is the top-left of the canvas.
+Excalibur translates mouse event positions into screen coordinates for you.
+Screen coordinates ignore the game camera, think of it like where the user is physically pointing on top of your game.

 ### World coordinates

-A world coordinate is a point _in the game world_ (i.e. in native coordinates).
-When your game is _not scaled_ you may expect screen and world coordinates to match but in reality, Hi-DPI display devices change the pixel ratios of the canvas.
-Excalibur handles Hi-DPI displays and can translate screen coordinates to the game world.
-This is why all positioning and coordinate math within Excalibur games primarily are in terms of world coordinates.
+A world coordinate is a point _in the game world_ relative to a [scene's camera](/docs/scenes#camera).
+The world space is the default place where actors operate. `(0, 0)` in the game world may be _displayed_ at the center of your game because that may be the camera's focal point.

 ### Converting between coordinates